Attention: Please take a moment to consider our terms and conditions before posting.

 1) introduce moderation so that before anything is posted live online it is moderated - this is already in place with comments sections on some websites.
 This would also prevent live streaming of things like terror attacks or gang fights.

-Many of those carrying out the abuse are aided and abetted by the ease with which they can post their shit online and hide behind the anonymity of user names.
+2) ensure that everyone who has a social media account has to provide real name/address information as part of the registration processMany of those carrying out the abuse are aided and abetted by the ease with which they can post their shit online and hide behind the anonymity of user names.

 And the problem with (2) is that much of the great content published on social media is created precisely because it's anonymous.
 Leaks, investigative citizen journalism, substantiated rumours.
 All this stuff would be lost if there was a requirement to provide de-anonymised accounts.
 It's spectacularly authoritarian to require that an individual must prove their traceable, verifiable personally-identifiable information in order to have a voice on social media.
-There are some countries that have taken that direction, but I am very happy that the UK hasn't taken that route.
+There are some countries that have taken that direction, but I am very happy that the UK hasn't taken that route.3 -

 It's better than doing nothing i guess, but i can't help but feel it means nothing until the clubs with huge global fan bases or world famous players do the same.